ultimaredragon/fullstack-javascript-project-44/README.md

 - Brain Prime - A game in which a random number is generated and the user needs to determine whether this number is simple or not;
 - Brain Arifmetic A game in which a random arithmetic progression is generated with one missing number.
 The user needs to identify this missing number.

 Each of the games has an intuitive interface where the user is consistently asked questions that need to be answered.
 In each game, you need to give three correct answers - if the user answers correctly, then the game ends with congratulations.
-If the user gives three incorrect answers, the game ends and the user is asked to try to complete the game again.
+If the user gives incorrect answer, the game ends and the user is asked to try to complete the game again.

 ## Getting started
 - Clone the repository